-Asset Integrity Risk
+Asset Management Risk

-Toronto Hydro is subject to the risk that it may be unable to maintain continuous supply due to failure of the existing distribution infrastructure and assets which could materially adversely affect the Corporation.
+Toronto Hydro is subject to the risk that it may be unable to maintain continuous supply due to failure of the distribution infrastructure and assets which could materially adversely affect the Corporation.
 Electricity distribution is a capital-intensive business.
-As the municipal electricity distribution company serving the largest city in Canada,

-LDC continues to invest in the renewal of existing aging infrastructure and in the development of new infrastructure (such as the Copeland Station project) to address safety, reliability and customer service requirements.
+As the municipal electricity distribution company serving the largest city in Canada, LDC continues to invest in the renewal of existing aging infrastructure and in the development of new infrastructure (such as the Copeland Station project) to address safety, reliability and customer service requirements now and in the future.

-LDC estimates that approximately one-third of its electricity distribution assets have already exceeded or will reach the end of their expected useful lives within the next 5-year period.
-At the same time, Toronto is a growing city, and LDC must make system upgrades to expand its capacity to keep pace with urban intensification and electrification.
-In addition, as the City, Ontario and the Government of Canada implement policies and programs to respond to climate change, the pressures on Toronto Hydro's system will only increase.
-Widespread adoption of electric vehicles, fuel switching and changing emissions standards make electricity the comparatively clean energy choice.
-This drives the need for significant capital expenditures for system upgrades so that the grid can handle such increased load.
-LDC's ability to continue to provide a safe work environment for its employees and a reliable and safe distribution service to its customers and the general public will depend on, among other things, the ability of Toronto Hydro to fund additional infrastructure, and the OEB allowing recovery of costs in respect of LDC's maintenance program and capital expenditure requirements for distribution plant refurbishment and replacement.
+LDC estimates that approximately 33% of its electricity distribution assets have already exceeded or will reach the end of their expected useful lives by 2025.
+Asset condition assessment demographics also indicate substantial asset investment needs for a number of critical assets during this period.
+At the same time, Toronto is a growing city, and LDC must make upgrades to keep pace with urban intensification and electrification and ensure good stewardship of the distribution system.
+Further, extreme weather is no longer an infrequent experience, and has instead become a regular condition of operating a distribution system.
+For example, Toronto Hydro experienced four extreme weather events in the first half of 2018, leaving nearly 160,000 customers without electricity.
+In addition, as the City, Ontario and the Government of Canada implement policies and programs to respond to climate change, and adoption of electric vehicles and fuel-switching potentially increases, the pressures on Toronto Hydro's system will only increase, and such factors may drive a need for incremental capital expenditures for system upgrades so that the grid can handle increased loads.

+LDC's ability to continue to provide a safe work environment for its employees and a reliable and safe distribution service to its customers and the general public will depend on, among other things, the ability of Toronto Hydro to fund additional infrastructure investments, and the OEB allowing recovery of costs in respect of LDC's maintenance program and capital expenditure requirements for distribution plant refurbishment and replacement.

 As described in section 4.3(a)(iii) under the heading "Transmission System Terminal Stations", one of LDC's largest capital initiatives currently in progress is the construction of Copeland Station, which is also one of the most complex projects ever undertaken by Toronto Hydro.
-Due to unforeseen delays, the expected completion date for the Copeland Station project has been extended to 2018 and it is currently anticipated that the total expenditure required to complete the project will increase from \$195.0 million to approximately \$200.0 million, plus capitalized borrowing costs as applicable.
+The expected completion date for the Copeland Station is in the first half of 2019.
+The total capital expenditures required to complete the project has increased from \$200.0 million to approximately \$204.0 million, plus capitalized borrowing costs.
+The increase in costs and delay in completion date are attributable to a variety of factors, including contractor performance and construction delays.
 There may be additional unforeseen delays and expenditures prior to the completion of the project.
-On January 25, 2017, Toronto Hydro was informed that Carillion Construction Inc., the general contractor for the Copeland Station Project, filed for creditor protection under the Companies' Creditors Arrangement Act after its affiliate, Carillion plc, went into compulsory liquidation in the United Kingdom.

-All capital projects for new and replacement infrastructure have risks related to delays or increased costs due to many factors, including: necessary modifications to project plans; the availability, scheduling and cost of materials, equipment and qualified personnel; LDC's ability to obtain necessary environmental and other regulatory and governmental approvals; and the impact of weather conditions, site conditions and contractor performance.
+On January 25, 2018, Toronto Hydro was informed that Carillion Construction Inc., the general contractor for the Copeland Station Project, filed for creditor protection under the Companies' Creditors Arrangement Act after its affiliate, Carillion plc, went into compulsory liquidation in the United Kingdom.
+Other contractors have taken on part of the remaining work to contribute to the completion of the project.
+All capital projects for new and replacement infrastructure have risks related to delays or increased costs due to many factors, including: necessary modifications to project plans; the availability, scheduling and cost of materials, equipment and qualified personnel; LDC's ability to obtain necessary environmental and other regulatory and government approvals; and the impact of weather conditions, site conditions and contractor performance.